My Haiti travel summary:

 … the poorest country in Western Hemisphere

-From then on, everything has gone wrong.
+Since then, almost everything has gone wrong.
 The United States didn’t recognize Haiti for 50 years and occupied it in the early 20th century.
 France army came back and asked Haiti for compensation in order to not attack them.
 Haiti was paying France compensation for almost 100 years, which would total 22 billion US$ in today’s money (2016).

 Are there any coincidences or Haiti was just punished for being so successful at the beginning of its development?